nanopb/nanopb_cpp/README.md

 ## Features

-* Template-based static methods for converters.
+* Template-based classes with static methods for converters.
 * One-line call encode/decode for complicated messages.
 * Support for custom union inner message encode/decode with some [limitations](#limitations).